AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/segmentation/segmentation-to-discover-new-insights.md

 ---
 title: Now just wait a segment… Using segmentation to discover new insights in Analysis Workspace
-description: Learn how to use segments in Adobe Analytics to discover new insights from your Analysis Workspace visualizations and freeform tables.
+description: Learn how to use segments in [!DNL Adobe] [!DNL Analytics] to discover new insights from your Analysis Workspace visualizations and freeform tables.
-feature-set: Analytics
+feature-set: [!DNL Analytics]
 feature: Segmentation
 role: User
 level: Beginner